TheCvarGroup/passcore/README.md

 ## Linux
-We recommend use the docker image and redirect the traffic to nginx.
+We recommend using the docker image and redirecting the traffic to nginx.

 ## Docker